Art&Craft

 photo source:laurelleaffarm.com

-Wooden-soled slippers were worn by country people when I was a child.
-I remember being in the summer, on holiday, in the countryside and my older cousins and I used to make wooden slippers.
-We used to tell them galenti.
-They were wooden soles cut to the shape of the foot's paw, which had a piece of leather in the front fastened with studs.
-They were pairs, for the right and left foot, not universal like the Japanese ones.
+Wooden-soled slippers were also worn by country people when I was a child.
+I remember being in the summer, on vacation in the country, and my older cousins and I would make wooden slippers.
+We called them galenți.
+They were wooden soles cut to the shape of the foot, with a piece of leather studded to the front.
+They were a pair, for the right and left foot, not universal like the Japanese.
 They looked like the ones in the picture below.
-Being stiff they were quite hard to walk in and you could hear yourself from far away because they whined terribly ☺.
+Because they were stiff, they were quite hard to walk in and you could hear you at a distance because they were horrible ☺. ☺

 galenti photo source: footsuport.co.il